 Fort Randall Dam Collapse

-At Fathom, we therefore felt it would be an interesting exercise to compile a database of all large dams in the USA and simulate the potential flood footprints associated with a catastrophic failure of each.
-The largest dams required unbroken model domains extending many hundreds of kilometers, which at a simulation resolution of 30 metres provided an interesting technical challenge for our hydraulic model frameworks.
-This completed dataset provides our clients with an interesting and valuable tool for assessing PMLs and other ‘worst case’ realistic disaster scenario metrics.
+The largest dams required unbroken model domains extending many hundreds of kilometers, which at a simulation resolution of 30 meters provided an interesting technical challenge for our hydraulic model frameworks.
+This completed dataset provides our clients with an interesting and valuable tool for assessing Probable Maximum Losses (PMLs) and other ‘worst case’ realistic disaster scenario metrics.